 Read the bill: HB 545

-In 2016, one anti-BDS bill was signed into law in Florida.
+In 2016, an anti-BDS bill was signed into law in Florida.
 SB 86/HB 527 does the following: 1) requires Florida to create an online blacklist of companies (including sole proprietorships) and for-profit organizations that boycott Israel; 2) prohibits public entities in Florida from entering into contracts worth $1m or more with blacklisted entities or others who boycott Israel, and 3) prohibits state pension funds from investing in companies engaged in politically motivated boycotts of Israel.

 In 2016, non-binding resolution condemning the BDS movement also passed both chambers of the legislature.